Air Fryer Turkey Cutlets with Sweet Potato Fries

 This post contains affiliate links.

 Inspired by Skinny Taste, these Gluten Free Crab Cake Waffles are surprisingly filling!
 The recipe makes 2-4 servings, depending on your appetite.
-A single waffle with a couple of sides was enough for us.
+A single waffle with a couple of sides was enough for me.

 Ingredients: